 Q: What kind of equipment do you use?

 A: My primary setup is a Bose Professional Audio System called the Bose L1 Model II with B2 Bass (Left Picture Below).
-With that comes a Shure wireless microphone system, both handheld and lapel.
+With that comes a Shure wireless microphone system, both handheld, and lapel.
 My secondary (backup) system is called a Turbosound Inspire ip2000, which is very similar to the Bose in appearance and sound quality (Middle Picture Below).
 For smaller ceremonies or venues I also have a Bose L1 Compact system (Right Picture Below).
 I use a Numark mixer from which I run off an Apple iMac and iPad.
-I do scratch or mix - I am not that kind of DJ.
+I do not scratch or mix - I am not that kind of DJ.
 The perk of my setup is you will never see bulky speakers setup in multiple areas or be tripping over wires.
-I believe the setup I use looks very professional and fits perfectly with any wedding designs.
+This setup is very professional and fits perfectly with any wedding design.

 Q: What makes you different from your competitors?

 A: I DJ as a hobby.
 I am a full-time special education teacher and I DJ for fun.
 This means when I book an event I devote as much time as possible to make the event as personal and awesome as I can.
 I won't play the typical boring songs - I will get a feel for what the couple wants and does not want and stick to that.
 I am also different because I am not a hog-the-microphone DJ.
 I limit my announcements and guest interactions and let the party guide itself.
+I am always professional and play good music to keep the party going.
 On that note, I never have a preset playlist.
-I am not a show up and plug in DJ - I make the event personal!
+I am not a show-up and plug-in DJ; I make the event personal!
 Finally, I own the business and I DJ the wedding - I am the guy you communicate with start to finish.